How to Keep Your Construction Projects on Track Without Chasing Your Crew All Day

 2. Set Clear Daily Goals for Crews

 A crew that doesn’t know exactly what needs to be done each day will fill in the gaps themselves — and that’s where mistakes happen.
+Clear goals help standardize the activities in the construction project flow.

 What works: